 Reid Eskridge Grigsby Sigma Chi Law Scholarship This endowed scholarship was established by Mr. and Mrs. Reid M. Grigsby in memory of their son.
 One scholarship of \$3,000 (\$1,500 per semester) is awarded to a first-year student, with preference given to applicants who are members of Sigma Chi fraternity.
-Selection is made on the basis of the student's financial need and promise of high academic achievement
+Selection is made on the basis of the student's financial need and promise of high academic achievement.

-John R. Fridge and Rose Pitre Bahlinger Scholarship The largest donation in Law Center history, created this annual scholarship endowed in memory of Rose Bahlinger and her first husband, John Fridge, a member of the Law Class of 1925.
-Recipients are chosen on the basis of academic excellence and financial need.
+John R. Fridge and Rose Pitre Bahlinger Scholarship This endowed scholarship was created in memory of Rose Bahlinger and her first husband, John Fridge, a member of the Law Class of 1925.
+Recipients are chosen annually on the basis of academic excellence and financial need.